jrdalino/object-oriented-programming-reviewer/README.md

 ### Command
 - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
 ### Observer
-- Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically
+- Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 ### Mediator
 - Define an object that encapsulates how a set of objects interact.
-Mediator promotes l oose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 ### Chain of Responsibility
 - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 ### Visitor
 - Represent an operation to be performed on the elements of an object structure.
-Visi tor lets you define a new operation without changing the clas sesof the elements on which it operates.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.
 ### Interpreter
 - Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.